-Self-directed learning : Students identify the subject matter to be investigated; self-directed learning promotes confidence and strong student ownership of their projects and results.
+- Self-directed learning : Students identify the subject matter to be investigated; self-directed learning promotes confidence and strong student ownership of their projects and results.

-Relevance: Students are motivated by the opportunity to select local or global topics of relevance/interest to them, and develop their own scientific investigations and models engaging locally or globally.
+- Relevance: Students are motivated by the opportunity to select local or global topics of relevance/interest to them, and develop their own scientific investigations and models engaging locally or globally.

-Skills development : Students learn through hands-on, experimental and problem-based approaches to learning.
+- Skills development : Students learn through hands-on, experimental and problem-based approaches to learning.
 Skills development includes research methodologies, design of experiment, data collection, evaluation and analysis, critical thinking, problem solving, communications, innovation and entrepreneurship.

-Collaboration : Students often work in groups, learning to be both tutors and learners while building social and collaborative skills.
+- Collaboration : Students often work in groups, learning to be both tutors and learners while building social and collaborative skills.

-Cross-curricular and integrated approach : Projects tend to support a cross curricular, as well as an integrated, approach to STEM learning.
+- Cross-curricular and integrated approach : Projects tend to support a cross curricular, as well as an integrated, approach to STEM learning.

-Solving global grand challenges : Project based learning is a great way to connect learning in the classroom to the external world and the global grand challenges of food, water and energy security, better health services and better infrastructure
+- Solving global grand challenges : Project based learning is a great way to connect learning in the classroom to the external world and the global grand challenges of food, water and energy security, better health services and better infrastructure

-Pride: Students are able to represent their school and town at the Exhibition in the RDS is a real honour for those involved.
+- Pride: Students are able to represent their school and town at the Exhibition in the RDS is a real honour for those involved.

-Future: Looking to the future it is a brilliant extra-curricular activity for students to add to their personal statement/CV/ application form for College /University.
+- Future: Looking to the future it is a brilliant extra-curricular activity for students to add to their personal statement/CV/ application form for College /University.
 It shows a real passion for science and an ability to think for oneself.

-Prizes: Although a love for science and technology lies at the heart of all the entries, we are sure everyone has an eye on the prizes.
-There are over 120 prizes to be won, including the prestigious BT Young Scientist(s) of the Year Award worth over €5,000
+- Prizes: Although a love for science and technology lies at the heart of all the entries, we are sure everyone has an eye on the prizes.
+There are over 200 prizes to be won, with a prize fund of almost €35,000 with the overall BT Young Scientist(s) & Technologist(s) of the Year being awarded €7500.